Lyndon (CDP), Vermont

 Lyndon is a census-designated place (CDP) in the town of Lyndon, Caledonia County, Vermont, United States, corresponding to the unincorporated village originally known as Lyndon Corner.
 The community was first listed as a CDP prior to the 2020 census, at which it had a population of 203.

+Geography

 The village is in northern Caledonia County, in the southern part of the town of Lyndon.
 It occupies the valley of the South Wheelock Branch, an east-flowing tributary of the Passumpsic River and part of the Connecticut River watershed.
 U.S. Route 5 (Memorial Drive) passes through the east side of the village, and Interstate 91 forms the CDP's eastern edge.
 The two highways intersect at I-91's Exit 23 at the northeast corner of the village.
 US-5 leads north across the Passumpsic River 1 mi into Lyndonville, the largest village in the town of Lyndon, and south 7 mi to St. Johnsbury, while I-91 leads north 35 mi to Newport and south past St. Johnsbury 66 mi to White River Junction.